Home Gardening Critters & Creatures In The Kitchen Crafts, Decorating & Gifts Travel Email

 To be most effective, a south wall of the house should be chosen for this type of greenhouse.
 The spot should not be heavily shaded by trees or other buildings, but it should be protected from strong winds that could chill the greenhouse and possibly weaken it in structure.
 Supplemental heating can be minimized - or even eliminated - by taking advantage of some features that are being incorporated into the new solar and energy-efficient houses such as the use of multiple-layer glazing, nighttime insulating shutters, curtains, shades, and the addition of thermal mass, such as concrete, stone or brick floors and house walls.

-greenhouses & coldframes for your garden Vents near the floor allow cool house air to enter the greenhouse, where it is warmed and then circulated back into the house by means of another vent near the ceiling of the greenhouse. since warm air naturally rises, no fan is necessary in many instances to move this air.
-Such venting not only helps to warm the house, but it also permits good air flow throughout the greenhouse, raises the humidity of the house and distribues plant-loving carbon dioxide from the house to the greenhouse, and then returning the oxygen from the plants back in.
+Vents near the floor allow cool house air to enter the greenhouse, where it is warmed and then circulated back into the house by means of another vent near the ceiling of the greenhouse. since warm air naturally rises, no fan is necessary in many instances to move this air.
+Such venting not only helps to warm the house, but it also permits good air flow throughout the greenhouse, raises the humidity of the house and distributes plant-loving carbon dioxide from the house to the greenhouse, and then returning the oxygen from the plants back in.

 Vents to the greenhouse should be closed during the summer months, and vents from the greenhouse to the outdoors should be opened instead so that neither the house nor the greenhouse gets overheated.